-STRATEGIES TO ACHIEVE OUR GOAL AFFECTED COMMUNITIES RESPONSIBLE AGENCIES Design and implement governance systems within the shire that are culturally responsive and ensure communities have effective local democratic structures and representation Wilcannia Menindee Ivanhoe NSW Department of Planning, Industry and Environment - Office of Local Government Undertake ongoing engagement with shire Communities to ensure their input in the design of local governance structures and services White Cliffs Sunset Strip NSW Audit Office Central Darling Shire Council Manage governance of the Central Darling region in co- operation with other existing governance systems including those provided by Local Area Land Councils and the Murdi Paaki Regional Assembly and Community Working Parties Tilpa All rural localities Local Area Land Councils - Wilcannia and Menindee Murdi Paaki Regional Ensure that governance of the shire is focused on the effective planning and delivery of adequate and appropriate services and facilities to local communities Assembly and Community Working Parties Maintain an adequate stock of local housing for appropriate council staff
+STRATEGIES TO ACHIEVE OUR GOAL AFFECTED COMMUNITIES RESPONSIBLE AGENCIES Design and implement governance systems within the shire that are culturally responsive and ensure communities have effective local democratic structures and representation Wilcannia Menindee Ivanhoe NSW Department of Planning, Industry and Environment - Office of Local Government Undertake ongoing engagement with shire Communities White Cliffs NSW Audit Office to ensure their input in the design of local governance structures and services Sunset Strip Central Darling Shire Council Manage governance of the Central Darling region in co- operation with other existing governance systems including those provided by Local Area Land Councils and the Murdi Paaki Regional Assembly and Community Working Parties Tilpa All rural localities Local Area Land Councils - Wilcannia and Menindee Murdi Paaki Regional Ensure that governance of the shire is focused on the effective planning and delivery of adequate and appropriate services and facilities to local communities Assembly and Community Working Parties Maintain an adequate stock of local housing for appropriate council staff Ensure that funding allocations to the shire reflect the needs of local communities, their remoteness and their dependency on local infrastructure and services

-- Increased community participation in planning and decision-making within the shire. - Adoption of improved systems and mechanisms to enable democratic representation of shire communities.
+- Increased community participation in planning and decision-making within the shire. - Adoption of improved systems and mechanisms to enable democratic representation of shire communities. - Increased guaranteed funding allocated to the shire to address community needs